markusunger/capstone/notes/Node_and_Express.md

 response.render('index', { data: 'someData' });
 ```

 This means explicitly setting properties on that object for every `render()` call in every route.
-Another option is to use properties on `app.locals` which are automatically mixed into the data object for any `render()` call.
+Another option is to use properties on `app.locals` or `res.locals`, which are automatically mixed into the data object for any `res.render()` call.

 ```js
 app.locals.delimiter = '?';